 Law schools will look favourably on your application if you can demonstrate leadership training or situations where your leadership skills came into play.

 Taking a gap year is a chance to gain work experience.
-Make the most of your gap year opportunities and apply for an internship or job in an area you’re interested in.
+Make the most of your gap year and apply for an internship or volunteer program in an area you’re interested in.